Vsevolod-Muronets/Porfolio/IBM_AI_Engineering/Developing AI Applications with Python and Flask/Module 3 - Creating AI Application and Deploy using Flask/final_project/README.md

    **For Option 2 -Peer-Graded Submission and Evaluation**: Take the **screenshot** of your folder structure and save it as `1_folder_structure.png` for Peer Assignment.

-::page{title="Task 2: Create an emotion detection application using the Watson NLP library"}
+# Task 2: Create an emotion detection application using the Watson NLP library

 The Watson NLP libraries are embedded.
 Therefore, there is no need of importing them to your code.
 You only need to send a post request to the correct function in the library and receive the output.